harris-2374/THEx/README.md

 Two of the main dependencies required for the THExBuilder's Tree Viewer pipeline are not supported on Windows.
 Due to this limitation, THEx for Windows is only deployed with the main THEx application.

 ## Browser Support
-THEx is supported by most major broswers (Google Chrome, Safari, Firefox, etc.) except Internet Explorer.
+THEx is supported by most major browsers (Google Chrome, Safari, Firefox, etc.) except Internet Explorer.

 #  Conda Installation